 Another advantage of this system was its resistance to disease.
 The history of phylloxera (Daktulosphaira vitifoliae), a bug that attacks the roots of European grapevines, seems a universal one, in that it quickly spread and destroyed huge swaths of vineyards starting in the mid-1800s.
 Yet the pest had a particularly late arrival in central Italy, especially in Umbria.
 Phylloxera was first noticed in Perugia in 1891, then reached the nearby city of Gubbio by 1899, but did not spread further.
 It reappeared in 1916 on the shores of Lago Trasimeno and only in 1933 reached Perugia again, as well as Foligno and Montefalco.
 Why the late arrival and slow spread?
 The reason was the “backwardness” of Umbrian agriculture: in other words, its use of the coltura promiscua.
 The roots of the grapevines in this system were stronger than those closely-spaced vines in monoculture vineyards, and their further distance from each other made transmission less likely.
 Even as late as the mid-1960s (when the last traditional fields were being ripped out) many of Umbria’s grapevines had not yet been attacked by phylloxera!

 In 19th century France, where the traditional polyculture involving tree-trellised vines was known under the name culture en hautains, a similar disease resistance was noted regarding a viticulture technique whereby vines were grown widely spaced apart and allowed to expand to large sizes.
-As an observer noted:
+As Californian senator visiting France during the 19th century, when disease was ravaging the grape vines of Europe, noted:

 Modern intensive dehesa polyculture at La Donaira: holm oak, maize, tomato, yarrow, basil, marrow squash, aubergine and basil